Glavo/log4j-patch/README.md

 # Log4j Patch

 Resolve the RCE vulnerability caused by JNDI lookup in log4j 2.0~2.14.1.
-This library is placed in the **public domain** and you can use it at will.
+It is licensed under the [WTFPL 2.0](http://www.wtfpl.net/faq/) license, you can do anything with it!

 The principle of the library is simple: It provides an empty `JndiLookup` to override the implementation in log4j.